Jacobe2169/sigmajs_for_dash/README.md

 </h1>

-SigmaJS for Dash is a component that allows to bring SigmaJS network renderer to your Dash app.
+SigmaJS for Dash is a component that bring SigmaJS network fast renderer to your Dash app.

+**Available features :**

+ * Highlight node neighbors by clicking it
+ * Zoom on a node or specific coordinates
+ * Node searching features
+ * Works with networkx graph

 ## Setup